BMCARDONA/deep_work_tracker/README.md

 # Deep Work Tracker

 Deep Work Tracker is a productivity tool designed to help you track a state of peak concentration known as deep work.
 By incorporating deep work into your workflow, you can learn hard things and create high-quality work efficiently.
 This repository provides a simple solution for tracking your daily results.
-To add a daily entry to a monthly log, you need only update a CSV file and run a Python script :)

 ## Table of Contents
   - [Installation](#installation)